paviro/SenseCap-Indicator-ESPHome-Firmware/README.md

 Make sure to add your device to Home Assistant (it should be discovered automatically) as it will not receive data if you don't.
 > [!WARNING]
 > If you use tiles that control devices within Home Assistant, you will need to grant permissions for your HomeDicator, see [here](https://esphome.io/components/api.html#api-actions).

+> [!TIP]
+> I have not yet figured out how to do swiping gestures within ESPHome.
+For now, you have to click on the bottom left/right area to switch pages.
+Swiping there also works somewhat.

 > [!CAUTION]
 > I build this in my spare time as a hobby.